 Simply put, brand positioning is the process of shaping the status of your brand in customers’ minds.
 Its goal is to ensure that they associate it with the benefits.
 This is done by putting the spotlight on specific features that make your brand unique, such as the purpose of a product, the price, or exclusivity.

-Brand positioning goes above and beyond establishing an authentic brand identity.
+Brand positioning goes above and beyond establishing an authentic brand identity and then building brand identity examples.
 The goal with positioning is to have your audience associate your brand with certain traits, which can be anything from “tasty” to “affordable and reliable” or even “luxurious”.

 When improving your brand’s position, part of the process includes differentiating yourself from direct competitors.
 This will help your audience think of you as a desirable alternative to your competition.
 Many brands have a brand positioning statement that outlines what their company does and why they stand out, in order to create a space for it in the minds of consumers.

 Brands thrive on reputation.
 While a bad one can stunt your business’s growth, a good reputation will lead to an increase in customers and sales.
 So, it’s in your best interest to control the narrative surrounding your brand by establishing a set strategy.

 As we touched on earlier, the way your brand is positioned has the ability to differentiate it from your competitors.
 It also goes hand-in-hand with cultivating brand awareness so that it stays relevant to both the market and in your customers’ heads.